PAPERS / PRESS / PRESENTATIONS

 - A time to glance: Studying the use of mobile ambient information.
 Frank Bentley, Joe Tullio, Crysta Metcalf, Drew Harry, Noel Massey.
 Pervasive 2007 Workshop on the Design and Evaluation of Ambient Information Systems.
 May, 2007.

 We have long assumed that being face to face is the best environment for social interaction.
 But is "being there" the best we can aspire to?
 My dissertation describes projects that show how we can add mediated communication to face to face contexts in productive ways.
+The first chapter is a great conceptual overview of my work.
 (50MB PDF)

 .
 Full paper